Deveryware/ansible-role-sonar/README.md

 First they are extracted to `/usr/local/{{ sonar_version_directory }}`.

-Then, if `sonar_install_method=copy` the files are recursively copied to the destination folder and the source folder is supsequently removed.

-Otherwise if `sonar_install_method=move` the source folder is renamed to the destination folder using the command `mv`.
+Then, if `sonar_install_method=copy` the source folder is recursively copied into the destination folder using the module `copy`.

-The last possibility is `sonar_install_method=link` where the source folder is symlinked to the destination folder.
+The other possibility is `sonar_install_method=link` where the source folder is symlinked to the destination folder, preserving any previously installed version.

 ### sonar_configuration